far1h/blog_md/publish/reading/Relationships between Adults with "Controlled Emotions".md

 - Viewing emotional dependence in relationships as unhealthy, labeling individuals as “enmeshed” or “codependent.”
 - Advocating for self-sufficiency and emotional restraint as key to maintaining healthy adult relationships.
 - Therapists encouraging individuals to avoid emotional reliance on their partners.

-“First they said that emotion was something
-         that adults should control.
-Indeed, that too much emotion was the basic problem in most marriages.
-It should be overcome, not listened to or indulged.
-But most important, they argued, healthy adults are self-sufficient.
-Only dysfunctional people need or depend on others.
-We had names for these people: they were enmeshed, codependent, merged, fused.
-In other words, they were messed up.
-Spouses depending on each other too much was what wrecked marriages!”

  Where does this idea come from?
 - [[Behavioral psychology]]